Def Jam Recordings

-Def Jam Recordings (also simply known as Def Jam) is an American multinational record label owned by Universal Music Group.
-It is based in Manhattan, New York City, specializing predominantly in hip hop, contemporary R&B, soul and pop.
+Def Jam Recordings (also simply known as Def Jam or Def Jam Records) is an American multinational record label owned by Universal Music Group.
+It is based in Manhattan, New York City, specializing predominantly in hip-hop, contemporary R&B, soul and pop.

-The label has a London-based, UK arm known as 0207 Def Jam (formerly Def Jam UK in the 1990s until the mid-2000s) and is currently operated through EMI Records.
+The label has a London-based, UK arm known as 0207 Def Jam (formerly Def Jam UK in the 1990s until the mid-2000s) and is currently operated through Polydor Records.
 It has a Johannesburg, South Africa and Lagos, Nigeria-based arm known as Def Jam Africa.

-As of 2025, Def Jam's current roster includes Gelo Ball, Justin Bieber, DJ Khaled, Alessia Cara, Big Sean, Dave East, Wale, Jeremih, Fabolous, Jhené Aiko, Coco Jones, LL Cool J, Public Enemy, Jadakiss, YG, Muni Long, Buju Banton, Fridayy, Benny the Butcher, Trinidad Cardona, Fredo Bang, Nasty C, Armani White, and Hit-Boy among others.